ahlstromcj/seq66/README.md

         *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
 Useful for fixing a badly played pattern or scaling the duration.
-        *   Fixed issue of leftover child windows of qseqeditframe64.
+        *   Fixed the issue of leftover child windows of qseqeditframe64.
         *   Removed odd beat-widths from time signature dropdowns.
 Can still enter odd values manually.
+Beware!
         *   Refactored drop-down lists to use the settings module.
         *   Tightend string_to_xxx() functions and replaced the std::stoxxx()
-        *   functions to avoid throwing exceptions.
+            functions to avoid throwing exceptions.
         *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
+Difficult.
         *   Tightening the setting of performer modification when sequence changes occur, to reduce unnecessary prompts to save.
         *   Tightened the saving of WRK and MIDI files.